Cannahawk/LanxBot/README.md

 # LanxBot

 This is a discord bot.
 It's intended to help players coordinating Phalanxes for GBF raids, specifically Luci Hard.

 ## Setup
-Download the latest version of nodejs [here](https://nodejs.org/en/) and install it
+Windows: Download the latest version of nodejs [here](https://nodejs.org/en/) and install it.
+Linux: install nodejs and npm with your package manager of choice.

 open a CLI and type the following while in the projects directory:
 `npm i` to install all dependencies